 “What if we’re the aliens?
 What if the meteor scientists say came 65 million years ago was really us coming to earth on a space ship from another planet?”

-Of course, we don’t really believe this, but enjoy discussing creative ideas like this.
+Of course, we don’t really believe this but do enjoy discussing creative ideas like this.
 The movies we enjoy watching together certainly fuel this activity too.

-What’s coolest, though, is how talking about off-the-wall topics like this often fuels discussions about (or at least mentions of) Biblical topics too.
+What’s coolest, though, is how talking about off-the-wall topics like this often fuels discussions about Biblical topics too.
 It’s happened many times for us over the years.

 “We actually are the aliens.”

 After my son’s comment, I said something about how the Bible actually calls us aliens.
-Both my boys knew this already because I’ve said it before, but because they’re teenage boys, I repeated myself.
+Both my boys knew this already because I’ve said it before, but because they were teenage boys, I repeated myself.